tatailes19/tatailes19/README.md

 ### Hi there 👋 I'm Tata Iles,

-A data science student passionate about the field.:bar_chart:.
+A data science student passionate about the field. :bar_chart:.
 I like automating things:robot:, computer stuff, exploring scalability problems and improving efficiency and performance.

 - :bulb: I'm interested in all things data: **Machine Learning and Data Science**